 4 One body and one Spirit; as you are called in one hope of your calling.

 6 One God and Father of all, who is above all, and through all, and in us all.

 The Gift of Grace

-12 to equip the saints for the work of ministry, for building up the body of Christ,
+12 For the perfecting of the saints, for the work of the ministry, for the edifying of the body of Christ:

 Put off your old nature

 17 This then I say and testify in the Lord: That henceforward you walk not as also the Gentiles walk in the vanity of their mind,

 18 Having their understanding darkened, being alienated from the life of God through the ignorance that is in them, because of the blindness of their hearts.

 19 Who despairing, have given themselves up to lasciviousness, unto the working of all uncleanness, unto the working of all uncleanness, unto covetousness.

 20 But you have not so learned Christ;